If you've been navigating whether or not to implement a mandatory COVID-19 vaccination policy, here are some things to consider.

 - Turn off notifications.
 Disable frequent notifications that may interrupt your productivity, such as social media apps or group chats.
 The constant notifications make it difficult to concentrate and remember where you are when interrupted in the middle of a project.

 - Change your screen to grayscale.
 Remove colors that make your phone less visually appealing and enticing.
 You can find this feature in your phone’s display settings.

 - Rearrange your apps.
 Limit what’s on your home screen and hide tempting apps in a folder.
 You may even choose to delete certain apps until the weekend.

 - Set time limits for yourself.
 After you’ve identified your weaknesses, set screen time limits to help you put the phone down when your time expires.

 - Check at specific times.
 Define specific times for checking your phone notifications, such as your lunch break or every two hours.
 Turning your volume off or leaving your phone in a separate room to charge until your designated time will help limit distractions.

 - Avoid using before bedtime.
 Try cutting down phone use in bed or right before sleeping.
 The bright screen can signal to your body that it’s time to be awake.
 This may cause problems falling asleep or make you experience lower sleep quality, which carries over to the workplace the next day.

 - Use an old-fashioned alarm clock.
 If you have a habit of scrolling on your phone when setting, snoozing, or turning off your alarm, you may need to revert to an actual alarm clock.

 By making minor adjustments, you can become a more mindful smartphone user, which will lead to higher productivity and more fulfilling work and personal relationships.
 For more wellness ideas, please contact your Stratus.hr Rep. Not a current client?
-Please complete the form below and our team will be in touch with you shortly!
+Please book a consultation and our team will be in touch with you shortly!